 Data ingestion

 TDengine supports high-speed data ingestion, with the ability to handle millions of data points per second.
-It supports batch and individual data insertion using TSQL.
+It supports batch and individual data insertion.

 Data querying

-TDengine provides a SQL-like query language (TSQL) that allows users to easily query time series data using familiar SQL syntax.
+TDengine provides ANSI SQL support with additional that allows users to easily query time series data using familiar SQL syntax.
 It supports various aggregation functions, filtering, and joins.

 Data retention and compression